We follow the graduated approach and the four-part cycle of assess, plan, do, review.

 All teachers and support staff who work with the pupil will be made aware of their needs, the outcomes sought, the support provided, and any teaching strategies or approaches that are required.
 We will regularly review the effectiveness of the support and interventions and their impact on the pupil’s progress.

 If necessary the SENDCO, in partnership with parents and the child, may refer to outside agencies such as Educational Psychology or specialist support teams (e.g. OT and SALT) for additional support.
-Interventions and additional support provided by external agencies may also form part of the child’s SEND support plan.
+These recommendations are then fed into the graduated approach to support a child’s learning in school.
+Specific Interventions and additional support provided by external agencies may also form part of the child’s SEND support plan.

-Initially the child’s needs will be tracked by a short note which will identify appropriate targets and actions to achieve these.
+Initially the child’s needs and any concerns in relation to their learning will be tracked by a short note which will identify appropriate targets and actions to achieve these.
 This will be reviewed regularly to monitor progress towards the targets.